 Given our location in Washington and the strengths of our existing schools, we need to ensure that any such unit will provide a home for the full range of disciplines that can contribute to building the field of African American Studies.
 Indeed, we need every discipline that can contribute insights to the building of this field.

-Following our conversation today, I will work with Provost Groves in establishing a Working Group—a Working Group on Racial Injustice: A Georgetown Response—that will explore a range of questions, including, whether the structure of a traditional department will support inter-disciplinary work that crosses the full range of schools and disciplines that can contribute to this effort.
+Following our conversation today, I will work with Provost Groves in establishing a Working Group—a Working Group on Racial Injustice: A Georgetown Response (new window)—that will explore a range of questions, including, whether the structure of a traditional department will support inter-disciplinary work that crosses the full range of schools and disciplines that can contribute to this effort.
 Perhaps we need a department and an Interdisciplinary program.
 These are important issues for us to consider as we move forward.